-Michael’s House offers a comprehensive holistic treatment to help you and your family beat Vicodin addiction.
-It starts with Vicodin detox to address physical dependence and is followed by extensive Vicodin addiction treatment with behavioral therapy, group sessions, educational classes and family support.
+Michael’s House offers comprehensive, holistic treatment to help you and your family beat Vicodin addiction.
+We start with medically supervised Vicodin detox services to address physical dependence.
+This is followed by in-depth behavioral therapy, group sessions, educational classes and family support.
 Contact us at Michael’s House today to find out how we can help your loved one beat Vicodin addiction.

 1 Sullivan, Bob.
 “5 ways the U.S. opioids crisis hurts the economy.”
 South Texas ABC.
 29 Mar.
 2018.